skip to content

 Sainsbury Laboratory

-The Gatsby Plant Science Education Programme runs two exciting bioscience summer schools for undergraduate bioscience students from 30 universities around the UK:
+The Gatsby Plant Science Education Programme an exciting bioscience summer school for undergraduate bioscience students from 30 universities around the UK:

-Both schools are free to attend thanks to generous funding from the Gatsby Charitable Foundation.
-The summer schools are a unique opportunity for first year (or second year in Scotland) students studying at the below UK universities, to discover the challenge and opportunities of studying plant science, through talks from leading scientists, careers sessions, eye-opening workshops and thought-provoking discussions with researchers and peers.
+The school is free to attend thanks to generous funding from the Gatsby Charitable Foundation.
+It's a unique opportunity for first year (or second year in Scotland) students studying at the below UK universities, to discover the challenge and opportunities of studying plant science, through talks from leading scientists, careers sessions, eye-opening workshops and thought-provoking discussions with researchers and peers.
+It's a welcoming and supportive environment to make new friends and connections.

 How to apply

-You can apply for either school via your Gatsby Mentor.
+You can apply for the summer school via your Gatsby Mentor.

 Discover the World of Plant Science